-At the start of the school year, or upon initial hiring, the educator will be given the following current evaluation materials: Certificated Employee Evaluation Document, Teacher and Administrator Rubrics, State Law 14.20.149, and copies of current forms/documents which are to be used in a certificated employee's evaluation process.
+At the start of the school year, or upon initial hiring, the educator will be provided access to the following current evaluation materials: Certificated Employee Evaluation Document, Teacher and Administrator Rubrics, State Law 14.20.149, and copies of current forms/documents which are to be used in a certificated employee's evaluation process.
 If there are changes to the evaluation system within the school year, the district will provide updated information to all affected employees as soon as possible.

-Additional evaluation materials such as Administrator's Handbook on Evaluation Procedures, and copies of the Certificated Employee Evaluation Document and Rubrics will be placed in the school professional library for checkout by staff and/or will be available on the district Web site.
+Additional evaluation materials such as Administrator's Handbook on Evaluation Procedures, and copies of the Certificated Employee Evaluation Document and Rubrics will be placed in the school professional library for checkout by staff and/or will be available on the district Web sites from page 34 (input forms).